druce/druce.github.io/_posts/2016-02-16-what-if-everyone-was-a-passive-investor-except-warren-buffett.md

 categories:
   - Uncategorized
 ---
-_This is a slightly extended &#8220;director&#8217;s cut&#8221; of a [post written for CFA Institute Enterprising Investor](https://blogs.cfainstitute.org/investor/2016/02/02/active-investing-really-the-losers-game/)._
+_This is a slightly extended “director’s cut” of a [post written for CFA Institute Enterprising Investor](https://blogs.cfainstitute.org/investor/2016/02/02/active-investing-really-the-losers-game/)._

 <!--more-->